Goreli/DKMCPPM/20191112/perm_gen/README.md

 ## Introduction

-This folder contains C++ source code written to address the String Permutation Generator challenge discussed at the Melbourne C++ Meetup Olympiad on 12/Nov/2019.
+This directory contains C++ source code written to address the String Permutation Generator challenge discussed at the Melbourne C++ Meetup Olympiad on 12/Nov/2019.
 A reusable C++ template header file has been developed that allows to calculate permutations of arbitrary trivial type sequences.
 Also, two applications have been developed that specialise the permutation engine specifically for the purpose of string permutation and provide command line interfaces to drive their respective functions.

 Application **str-perm-gen-b** has been designed to dry run the permutation engine for benchmarking purposes.
 Given an input string the appication prints summary level information about how many permutations have been generated, how many test cycles have been executed and what the average execution time per test cycle is.